 The startup is wagering its radically simplified production chain,

 Able to build a rocket with 100 times fewer components than other competitors with a shorter time frame.

-Its 3D printing platforms can print metal parts up to 3 metres in diameter and 7 metres high.
+Its 3D printing platforms can print metal parts up to 3 meters in diameter and 7 meters high.

-The printer is equipped with an impressive robotic arm able to print larger parts within a short period.
+The printer is equipped with an impressive robotic arm that is able to print larger parts within a short period.

-the advantages additive manufacturing lends to this project is numerous,
+the advantages additive manufacturing lends to this project are numerous.

-including reducing the number of components and also increasing their reliability.
+including reducing the number of components and increasing their reliability.

 The Terran 1 rocket consists of 2 stages and can launch into orbit large satellites weigh more than a ton.

 The Terran R is an even more remarkable rocket, that is still under development Which could be launched as soon as 2024.

 In the two instances, The launch would take place from Cape Canaveral, Florida.